CO2 Emissions And GHG: Understanding The Basics About Who’s Polluting and How

 Decarbonization And The Transition To Renewables

 Even though renewable energies are growing exponentially as their costs become more competitive, they haven’t yet grown enough to offset the growth in fossil energy consumption.
 All sectors need to do more to help decarbonize the planet and get on track to prevent the 2ºC temperature increase.
-In 2018 Co2 emission grew, mostly due to the increase in coal burning in China and India as their economies grew.
+In 2018 Co2 emissions grew, mostly due to the increase in coal burning in China and India as their economies grew.
 And although renewable energy grew rapidly, it wasn’t enough to offset the increased use of dirty energy sources.

 China is still producing most of its energy from coal, however, they’ve been largely investing in renewable energies like wind and solar, which grew ~25% over the last years, and in nuclear energy, which grew ~20% as well.
 At the same time, in other regions like India, the US, and UE, the use of renewable energy from the sun and wind has also increased by +12,8%, 11,6% and 8,6%, respectively.
 This is the way to go – investing in a cleaner, green, decarbonized, grid.